Sensex, Nifty resume upmove; key factors behind strong surge - BusinessToday

-Indian equity benchmarks witnessed a sharp rebound in Monday's trade after a brief pause, supported by renewed buying interest and positive cues from foreign investors.
-The 30-share BSE Sensex pack jumped 720 points or 0.86 per cent to hit a high of 84,932.08, while the broader NSE Nifty index climbed 211 points or 0.82 per cent to touch the 26,006 mark.
-Broader indices, including mid- and small-cap segments, also participated equally in the rally.
+Indian equity benchmarks witnessed a sharp rebound on Monday after a brief pause, supported by renewed buying interest and positive cues from foreign investors.
+The 30-share BSE Sensex pack jumped 567 points or 0.67 per cent to close at 84,779, while the broader NSE Nifty index climbed 171 points or 0.66 per cent to 25,966 level.
+Broader indices, including mid- and small-cap segments, also participated in the rally.

 Market experts attributed the upmove to improved investor sentiment, strong corporate earnings, and easing foreign institutional investor (FII) outflows.